Gwersyllt: Leisure and lifestyle

 A number of leisure and lifestyle facilities are available for local residents.
 Gwyn Evans Sports Centre, named after a local councillor and school teacher, is a council-operated leisure centre, consisting of a 25-metre swimming pool and multi-use sports hall, within the grounds of local secondary school, Ysgol Bryn Alyn.
 The school additionally offers an outdoor astroturf multi-use games area, situated adjacent to the leisure centre.
 The newly built Gwersyllt Community Resource Centre provides a large bookable function hall and meeting rooms, along with Gwersyllt Library, which is open six days a week.

-A number of public houses have been central to the area, including The Wheatsheaf and Gwersyllt Working Men's Club, along with those in the wider Gwersyllt Community in Summerhill, Bradley and Gresford.

 Religion

 Gwersyllt is predominantly served by two churches, namely Gwersyllt Congregational Church of the evangelical faith, and Holy Trinity Church, which is part of the Church in Wales Anglican denomination.
 Both date from the Victorian era, with the Congregational Church being the older of the two.

-Supplies

-Gwersyllt's largest shopping centre is known locally as the Kwik Save Centre, an outdoor precinct formally headed by the Kwik Save supermarket chain.
-Today it consists of Home Bargains, Iceland and a number of local retailers.
-German discount supermarket Lidl also operates a store adjacent to Gwersyllt railway station, along with a number of locally owned shops, food outlets and hairdressers around the community.

 Education

-Gwersyllt has four schools within the community borders: Gwersyllt County Primary School, Ysgol Heulfan, Ysgol Bro Alun, and Ysgol Bryn Alyn.
+Gwersyllt has four schools within the community borders: Gwersyllt Community Primary School, Ysgol Heulfan, Ysgol Bro Alun, and Ysgol Bryn Alyn.

 Gwersyllt CP and Ysgol Heulfan are both English-medium primary schools.
-Gwesyllt CP was created in 2007 by the amalgamation of Ysgol y Gaer Infant School with Gwersyllt County Primary Junior School, and Ysgol Heulfan was created in 2005 by the merger of Ysgol Bryn Golau Infants, Ysgol Y Drindod Juniors and Ysgol Powys.
+Gwersyllt CP was created in 2007 by the amalgamation of Ysgol y Gaer Infant School with Gwersyllt County Primary Junior School, and Ysgol Heulfan was created in 2005 by the merger of Ysgol Bryn Golau Infants, Ysgol Y Drindod Juniors and Ysgol Powys.

 Ysgol Bro Alun is a Welsh-medium primary school which opened in 2013.
 As of 2022, 34.3% of statutory school age pupils spoke Welsh at home.

 Ysgol Bryn Alyn is an 11-16 English-medium secondary school.
 Post-16 education is provided by Coleg Cambria, formerly Yale College, Wrexham.
 Welsh-medium pupils from Gwersyllt attend Wrexham's 11-18 secondary school, Ysgol Morgan Llwyd.

 A centre for alternative curriculum programmes continues in the former building of Ysgol Powys.